Biology

 After mating, female butterflies deposit eggs on plants suitable for their larvae.
 Some butterflies lay eggs singly over many plants, while others lays eggs in clusters on a few plants.
 The caterpillars feed on the foliage or flower buds of their food plants.
 When fully fed, the caterpillars often wander away from their food plants before selecting somewhere to pupate.
 Most butterfly caterpillars pupate above ground level.
 They do not enclose themselves in a silk cocoon but silk threads are used to attach the pupa or chrysalis to a plant stem or fence.

-Large white life early stages: group of eggs, communal caterpillars, chrysalis with silken band around thorax
+Large white early life stages: group of eggs, communal caterpillars, chrysalis with silken band around thorax

 Role of butterflies in gardens